 Learn More: ETIS

-Even though a 14-day mandatory isolation period is no longer required for all travelers, all passengers must declare to have tested negative for COVID-19 through a PCR test result performed within 72 hours prior to departure.
+Even though a 14-day mandatory isolation period is no longer required for all travelers, all passengers must declare to have tested negative for COVID-19 through a PCR test result performed within 72 hours before departure.

-Other health and safety protocols and requirements include certifying that you don’t have any symptoms suggestive of COVID-19 (fever, tiredness, body ache, cough, sore throat, loss of smell or taste, diarrhea, conjunctivitis, headache, shortness of breath, rash or discoloration of fingers or toes, difficulty breathing) before boarding, or that you will report its presence given the case.
-Keep in mind that these declarations should be validated by an individual medical result issued by a health authority in your country of residence.
+Other health and safety protocols and requirements include certifying that the traveler doesn’t have any symptoms suggestive of COVID-19 before boarding, or that the traveler will report its presence given the case.
+These declarations should be validated by an individual medical result issued by a health authority in your country of residence.

 ETIS must also be showcased before boarding to avoid inconveniences.
 All travelers must adhere to the country’s safety protocols.